This article about the best warehousing startups is part of the “Logistics of the Future” series looking at the top logistics startups today.

 6 River Systems

 Meet Chuck: a collaborative mobile robot changing the way things move inside the warehouse.
-The design from 6 River Systems, based out of Boston, uses machine learning and artificial intelligence to help your (human) employees work faster.
+The design from 6 River Systems, one of the leading warehousing startups, based out of Boston, uses machine learning and artificial intelligence to help your (human) employees work faster.
 Chuck is built from the same technology and sensors as autonomous vehicles and leads other employees through their work zones to help them minimize walking, stay on task and work more efficiently.

 Chuck is part of the larger movement towards autonomous robots inside logistics warehouses, with the robot integrated into any warehouse management system to pick, count, replenish and sort – elements of warehouse work which could only be done manually in the past.
 Robots like Chuck are already here – and here to stay.